-Prince Harry describes mental problems after Diana’s death
+No stiff upper lip: Prince Harry describes mental problems

 - IDs released of men killed in Seattle, Burien, Federal Way and Renton this week

+Along with his brother Prince William and sister-in-law the Duchess of Cambridge, Harry has worked with a charity that promotes mental health.
+They have argued that mental health problems must be given the same priority as other illnesses and should be spoken about openly and without stigma.

+Harry told interviewer Bryony Gordon, who has written extensively about her own struggles with depression and other issues, that he is in a “good place” now, and praised William for helping him seek help after many years of suffering in silence.

-He has never before spoken openly about his problems dealing with Diana’s death.
+Harry has never before spoken publicly about his problems dealing with Diana’s death.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.